-You can assign an English name to a hardware module to make it easier to recognize on a display.
+You can assign an English name to a system hardware module to make it easier to recognize on a display.

-6. To edit a module name, press the or arrow to select each character for the modules name (or press to bypass name edit).
+6. If you wish to edit the modules name press the △ or ▼ arrow to select each character for the modules name (or press ▶ to bypass name edit).

 Press the to move to the next character.